RESOURCE - Elementary Road Safety

 Parachute cautions that it will take 2 to 3 years of effort to allow time for research, consultation, work with local officials, implementation of safety measures, and assessment if those measures make a difference.

-If you are considering the use of these tools to increase traffic safety at your school, you may wish to visit the Parachute site.
+If you are considering the use of these tools to increase road safety at your school, you may wish to visit the Parachute site.
 Schools that have taken part in the program are listed under the media heading.
 Contact them and ask if they think that the effort was worthwhile.